Sohitha-Kommineni/Streaming-Platform/README.md

 - Home page
 - Movies list
 - Movie detail

+## How It Works
+- Routes are defined in `movies/urls.py` and included in the project `urls.py`.
+- Views render templates with data from `movies/data.py`.
+- Static assets are served from the `static/` directory during development.

 ## Getting Started (Local)
 1. Create and activate a virtual environment (recommended).